 This week, as the world celebrates the breastfeeding week,

-NAWAD raises her voice to the wider public to create safe environments and spaces both at public and work places where breastfeeding mothers can freely and comfortably breastfeed their babies.
+Create safe environments and spaces both at public and work places where breastfeeding mothers can freely and comfortably breastfeed their babies.